nwinquist/Test/foo/Readme.txt

-This is a Test readme file
+This is a Test readme file.